 This is confused.
 The tobacco epidemic, as it’s called, is all too obviously in full swing.
-Therefore it is too late to prevent it.
+Therefore, it’s too late to prevent it.
 What about controlling it then?
 This, as the very name attests, is the editors’ policy.
 But to talk of controlling tobacco implies that there are some circumstances where, or degrees to which, its use is legitimate or acceptable.
 Would the editors be so kind, then, as to explain to me what these circumstances or degrees are.

-In the November 2017 edition of the aforementioned learned journal, there is an editorial to which fourteen people put their names.
-It is a satirical critique of the announcement by Philip Morris International that they are going to donate $1billion over twelve years to a newly-established organisation called ‘Foundation for a Smoke-free World’.
+In the November 2017 edition of the aforementioned journal, there is an editorial to which fourteen people put their names.
+It’s a satirical critique of the announcement by Philip Morris International that they are going to donate $1billion over twelve years to a newly-established organisation called ‘Foundation for a Smoke-free World’.

 The multi-author editorship easily sees through this blatant hypocrisy by Phillip Morris International and comments: